 For many years, there have been concerns about the function, purpose, effectiveness, and relevance of higher education institutions.
 Funders have expended considerable investments in helping more students be successful by challenging institutions to rethink pedagogy.
 Now, the focus is on coherent course offerings that provide pathways through the institution.
-This begs the questions: what happens next?
+This begs the question: what happens next?
 How well are institutions taking up the challenge to bridge pathways through the institution into the workforce?
 Is higher education ready to move beyond acceleration and effectiveness to assessing the living wage and the economic relevance of their program offerings?
-And, if the four-year campuses are still reluctant to address these issues should community colleges take the opportunity to reboot the CTE option with an eye towards future jobs as its primary focus?
+And, if the four-year campuses are still reluctant to address these issues as its primary focus, should community colleges take the opportunity to reboot the CTE option with an eye toward future jobs?